GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

   selected control style and are primarily used to drive the camera.
   Common keyboard shortcuts are also described in the keyboard shortcuts section in the settings menu.

-.. only:: internal

-   * The **Copy camera params** and **paste camera params** allow the camera position to be saved and restored.
-This can be helpful to return to a point of interest in a scene later.

 * The **Projection** combo box allows selection of the projection mode, switching between perspective and orthographic viewing modes.
 The default is perspective.